Protractor Online for Images and PDFs

 Canvas controls that keep the measurement adjustable

-A practical protractor online should feel closer to a working measuring surface than a static ruler image.
+A practical tool should feel closer to a working measuring surface than a static ruler image.
 This browser workspace keeps the drawing, photo, PDF page, or blank canvas visible while you adjust the protractor center, size, rotation, opacity, and color preset.

 Use the canvas controls when the source is not perfectly aligned.
 You can zoom the canvas, move the overlay, rotate the protractor, add several measurement lines, compare saved angles, and export the result when the setup is clear enough to share.